manish-ach/SheetsHandler/README.md

 # SheetsHandler
-a rust based sheets/csv reader + an automated email sender
+a rust based sheets/csv reader for easier access from terminal